prosimcorp/monitoring-stack/README.md

   name: cluster-info
   namespace: kube-system
 data:
   # The provider.
-Available values are: AWS, GCP
+Available values are: AWS, GCP, DO
   provider: AWS
-  # Project ID on GCP, or Account number on AWS
+  # Project ID on GCP, account number on AWS, or project name on DO
   account: "111111111111"
   region: eu-west-1
   name: your-kubernetes-cluster-name